enriquerene/enriquerene/README.md

 # Who I am
-I'm Enrique René, a Web and Mobile Developer based in Rio de Janeiro, Brazil.
+I'm Enrique René, a Problem Solver Web and Mobile Developer based in Rio de Janeiro, Brazil.
  - **10+ years** of experience as freelancer, **facing-client**, **translating client's needs into technical solutions**.
  - **4+ years** of experience in an outsourcing near-shore tech company where I work for **international clients** in **global environment** following **agile methodologies**.